-5.9 In many cases, local authorities will have based their AQMA designation on the results of a relatively short monitoring period, or entirely on the results of their modelling.
-In practice, even where at least twelve months' worth of monitoring data were available at the time of designation, there may still be uncertainties associated with the results (were the meteorological conditions typical, for example?).
+5.11 In many cases, local authorities will have based their AQMA designation on the results of a relatively short monitoring period, or entirely on the results of their modelling.
+In practice, even where at least twelve months' worth of monitoring data were available at the time of designation, there may still be uncertainties associated with the results.
 Sometimes, authorities will have diffusion tube data covering a long period, but only a limited set of results from a continuous monitor.
 Local authorities may therefore wish to carry out additional monitoring at key points to validate earlier findings and/or commit to ongoing monitoring as part of the action plan.
+Low-cost sensors have an important role to play in this process and further information on their use can be found in LAQM.
+TG (22).

-5.10 Following on from this, the designation of an AQMA will often have been based on a large number of assumptions (such as that traffic flows along a particular road are at a particular level).
+5.12 Following on from this, the designation of an AQMA will often have been based on a large number of assumptions (such as that traffic flows along a particular road are at a particular level).
 Additional assessment during action plan preparation is an opportunity to test these assumptions, in order to ensure that they are as accurate as possible.